HugCls/HugCls/README.md

-2024-03-02: "To get angry is like to revenge yourself for the guilt of others." - Jonathan Swift
+2024-03-03: "There are no secrets to success.
+It is the result of preparation, hard work, learning from failure." - Colin Powell